kindredbluespirit/gists/netdata.md

 # Netdata

 Just keeping this here for future reference.
-We somehow were using it a long time ago.
+We briefly got a hold of it a long time ago for some reason.